youngchang8660/redux-2-mini/README.md

 ### Summary

-If you want additional practice, step 8 will go through the process of hookinh up the Reddit section of the app.
+If you want additional practice, step 8 will go through the process of hooking up the Reddit section of the app.
 You will not get much instruction here as this is the 3rd section of the app that needs to be set up the same way as the other two (Hacker News and Medium).

 ### Instructions